ec1oud/evproduction.org/wiki/Electric_motor.md

  - British inventions
 ---

-*This page is about vehicle drive motors.*
+*This page is about vehicle drive electric motors.*

 An **electric motor** converts [electrical energy](electrical_energy "wikilink") into [mechanical